WatForm/fortress/README.md

 * Set up tests and restructure repository, which will also help to better understand fortress
 * Documentation
 * Add abstraction layers so changes can be made without breaking the interface
+* Seperate out parser from core Fortress, maybe as a separate repository
 * Decide the interface to publish for Fortress and whether the parser should be separate from the rest of Fortress, as it really just uses fortress as opposed to being part of the core
 * Streamline the implementation by removing higher order logic layer
 * Hunt for optimizations